coders-info/LDD/README.md

 Key aspects of tracing include:

-- **Event Logging**: Collecting detailed records of discrete events that occur as the software runs.
+- **Event Logging* Collecting detailed records of discrete events that occur as the software runs.
 These records typically include timestamps, event types, and context-specific data.

-- **Execution Flow**: Monitoring the flow of execution through the application, often capturing function or method calls, returns, and exceptions.
+- **Execution Flow* Monitoring the flow of execution through the application, often capturing function or method calls, returns, and exceptions.

-- **Data Flow Analysis**: Observing the movement and transformation of data within the application, which can be useful for diagnosing issues related to data processing or corruption.
+- **Data Flow Analysis* Observing the movement and transformation of data within the application, which can be useful for diagnosing issues related to data processing or corruption.

-- **Systems Interaction**: Recording how the application interacts with other systems, services, or components, which can be crucial for distributed systems or service-oriented architectures.
+- **Systems Interaction* Recording how the application interacts with other systems, services, or components, which can be crucial for distributed systems or service-oriented architectures.

-- **Distributed Tracing**: When dealing with microservices or distributed architectures, tracing can provide insight into how requests propagate through various services, helping to pinpoint latency issues or failures in the system.
+- **Distributed Tracing* When dealing with microservices or distributed architectures, tracing can provide insight into how requests propagate through various services, helping to pinpoint latency issues or failures in the system.

-- **Performance Monitoring**: Although tracing is not primarily focused on performance analysis, it can highlight where delays or bottlenecks occur within the execution chain.
+- **Performance Monitoring* Although tracing is not primarily focused on performance analysis, it can highlight where delays or bottlenecks occur within the execution chain.

 Tracing tools typically generate large amounts of data.
 To manage this, the tools may allow for varying levels of detail (verbosity), or developers may implement selective tracing to capture information only about specific components or under certain conditions.